AhmedAbdElNaserMohamed/ArgoCD/README.md

 ## Conclusion

 This README provides a comprehensive guide to setting up a CI/CD pipeline using Jenkins, SonarQube, and Argo CD on AWS infrastructure.
 The pipeline ensures code quality, automates Docker image creation, and manages the deployment of a Java Maven application on an EKS cluster.

-For any issues or further assistance, please refer to the respective documentation of Jenkins, SonarQube, Docker, and Argo CD.